cbusillo/macos-game-patches/patches/space-engineers-2/README.md

 # Space Engineers 2 – macOS Compatibility Patch

-This patch bypasses launch-time GPU checks that block Apple Silicon under CrossOver/Wine (now handled inside `VRage.Render12.dll`) and skips an AMD AGS code path that asserts under D3DMetal.
+This patch bypasses the launch-time GPU gate inside `VRage.Render12.dll` and skips an AMD AGS code path that asserts under D3DMetal.

 ## What it does

-- Forces `ForceAllAdaptersSupported` to return true (removes FP64-based GPU gate)
+- Forces adapters to be treated as supported inside `VRage.Render12.dll`
-- Skips the AMD AGS teraflops vendor path in `VRage.Render12.dll`
+- Skips the AMD AGS teraflops vendor path (both occurrences) in `VRage.Render12.dll`

 Tested with Space Engineers 2 build **2.0.2.39** (Steam build **21100537**, updated 2025-12-09).